 “We don't just search for persons with former expertise in senior housing,”.
 She states.
 Together with seeking for individuals who can use lots of hats, “we also appear for folks who have the good mindset, positive power.
 A genuine concern and empathy for the individuals who are our people.”

-They identified those people characteristics and more in Jean Alexander-Whitaker, a previous organization supervisor who was employed as a aspect-time receptionist in early 2003.
+They identified those people characteristics and more in Jean Alexander-Whitaker, a previous organisation supervisor who was employed as a aspect-time receptionist in early 2003.
 “We were being primarily pleased with the ‘soft skills’.
 She introduced to the desk: The skill to have interaction with citizens and to offer them with excellent service,”.
 Oliva says.

 Since of individuals skills, Alexander-Whitaker promptly moved into a entire-time administrative place and then into the twin purpose of transfer-in coordinator and residence manager.
-Significantly less than three many years just after she was employed, she became the government director of a brand name-new, get started-up neighborhood in Chicago.
+Significantly less than three many years just after she was employed, she became the government director of a brand name-new, get started-up neighbourhood in Chicago.

 “We normally pull a single of our seasoned executive directors to run a start out-up,”.
 Oliva claims, “but Jean had demonstrated that no issue what posture-or positions, because at one particular position she was executing two careers at when-we place her in, she was prepared for it.”